-- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B - ☐ Summary Guide for writing Learning Outcomes
+- Description of the Level of Learning Outcomes for each study cycle according to the European Higher Education Area Qualifications Framework (QF-EHEA) - Descriptors of Levels 6, 7 & 8 of the European Qualifications Framework for Lifelong Learning and Annex B Summary Guide for writing Learning Outcomes - Summary Guide for writing Learning Outcomes

 - 1. Use accounting entries to present economic events. - 2.
-Use the ledger to examine the balances of each account.

-3. Prepare financial statements.

-4. Analyze and interpret financial statements.
+Use the ledger to examine the balances of each account. - 3.
+Prepare financial statements. - 4.
+Analyze and interpret financial statements.

-Taking into consideration the general competences that the degree-holder must acquire (as these appear in the

-Diploma Supplement and appear below), chose the ones that the course is aiming at.

-Search for, analysis and synthesis of data and Proje information, with the use of the necessary Resp

-Project planning and management Respect for difference and multiculturalism Respect for the natural environment
+Taking into consideration the general competences that the degree-holder must acquire (as these appear in the Diploma Supplement and appear below), chose the ones that the ne course is aiming at.
+Search for, analysis and synthesis of data and Project planning and management information, with the use of the necessary Respect for difference and multiculturalism technology Respect for the natural environment Adapting to new situations Showing social, professional and ethical responsibility and Decision-making sensitivity to gender issues Working independently Criticism and self-criticism Team work Production of free, creative and inductive thinking Working in an international environment Others

-Work as part of a team.

-- Use accounting information for decision-making. - Work independently. - Use accounting judgement to form business decisions.
+- Work as part of a team. - Use accounting information for decision-making. - Work independently. - Use accounting judgement to form business decisions.